-Their system also includes an ash cleanout system for the pellet hopper, pellet purge system, grease management system, an electronic auto ignition, and a shutdown mode.
-We will get more into these individual features in the next section of the review.
+Their system also includes ash cleanout for the pellet hopper, pellet purge system, grease management system, an electronic auto ignition, and a shutdown mode.
+We will get more into those individual features in the next section of the review.

 Here are some of the key features that Camp Chef offers for this particular grill.

-The first aspect of the Camp Chef PG24 that you don’t see on a lot of competitor’s designs is their Ash Cleanout system.
-This system allows you to simply pull a lever to empty all of the ash from the fire box instead of having to vacuum out the grill every time you cook on it.
+The first aspect of this model is the Ash Cleanout system.
+It allows you to pull a lever to empty all of the ash from the fire box instead of having to vacuum out the grill every time you cook on it.

-This is a fantastic feature to have for your grill – it is a common complaint of grill owners that their grills are incredibly difficult to clean out after using them.
+This is a fantastic feature to have –it is a common complaint of grill owners that their grills are incredibly difficult to clean out after using them.

-Grilling is a much more pleasant experience when you don’t have to continually light them up repeatedly or constantly refill the fuel throughout the process.
+Grilling is a much more pleasant experience when you don’t have to continually light up the unit or refill the fuel throughout the process.
 The company added an automatic pellet auger that fuels the fire pot with pellets automatically when needed.
-They also added the auto start ignition, which sets fire to the pellets consistently whenever necessary.
-The temperature control unit directs the entire process – when more heat is needed, the automatic auger pushes more pellets into the fire pot and the auto ignition continuously lights them.
+They also included an autostart ignition, which sets fire to the pellets when necessary.
+The temperature control unit directs the entire process – when more heat is needed, the automatic auger pushes more pellets into the fire pot, and the auto-ignition continuously lights them.

 Having a larger pellet hopper is a good idea, simply because it stops you from having to refill it multiple times while grilling or smoking.

 The Camp Chef PG24 offers a massive pellet storage space in the big hopper.
-Once you have loaded it up once, you will not have to do so again for at least a whole session of cooking on the grill.
+Once you have it loaded, you won't have to do it again for at least another session of cooking on the grill.

-The design of this grill gives you extremely effective control over the temperature.
-You are able to set the perfect temperature no matter what you are grilling, and then walk away and let it cook on its own.
-Then you also have the dual LED readout for the temperature that will help you monitor the temperature accurately, no matter what.
-This is perfect if you want to keep the lid closed for a long period of time for smoking meat.
+The design of this grill gives you effective control over the temperature.
+You can set the perfect temperature no matter what you are grilling, and walk away for it to cook on its own.
+There's also the dual LED readout for the temperature that will help you monitor the temperature accurately.
+This is great if you want to keep the lid closed for a long period of time.

-The grill also comes with a convenient, nicely built in meat probe for you to check the temperature inside the meat.
+This unit also comes with a convenient, nicely built-in meat probe for you to check the temperature inside the meat.
 When you stick the probe into the meat, the other end of it goes into an input socket.
-This allows you to check the digital LED output monitor to see the temperature inside the meat to make sure it is cooked properly.
+This allows you to check the digital LED output monitor to see the temperature inside to make sure it is cooked properly.

 Camp Chef also made this design extremely durable, making it easier to transport than some of its competitors.
-The product has two very durable castors with added firmness – this makes the smoker a lot more stable and less prone to breaking if it is being moved around.
+The product has two sturdy castors for added firmness – which makes the smoker more stable and less prone to breaking if it is moved around.

-This grill is known for being fairly affordable, and one of the best options for a pellet grill.
-Brand new, the PG24 is cheaper from retailers like Amazon.
+This grill is fairly affordable, and one of the best options for a pellet grill.

-Other retailers offer similar products that will cost you a lot more, even by hundreds of dollars.
+Some retailers offer similar products that will cost you a lot more, even by hundreds of dollars.
 REC TEC has a comparable model, and it costs $1598.00 brand new on their site.
-A lot of Traeger’s similar models are also slightly more or much more than the Camp Chef PG24.
+A lot of Traeger’s models are also more than the Camp Chef PG24.

 Let’s take a look at what other customers thought of this product.
-We will divide the positive reviews and the negative ones in order to see all the pros and cons of owning a Camp Chef PG24.
+We will divide the positive reviews and the negative ones in order to see all the pros and cons of owning this pellet grill and smoker.

-The first aspect we noticed in the customer reviews online were how pleased they were with the temperature control.
-A lot of the reviews specifically mentioned how wonderful it was to be able to set the temperature, place the meat in the smoker, and have the ability to walk away for several hours without worrying about how the food will turn out.
+The first aspect we noticed in the customer reviews online was how pleased they were with the temperature control.
+A lot of the comments specifically mentioned how wonderful it was to be able to set the temperature, place the meat in the smoker, and have the ability to walk away for several hours without worrying about how the food will turn out.

 Another quality that buyers really enjoyed was Camp Chef’s customer service.
-If there were any issues with shipping, products, or anything else, the company went out of their way to fix the problems and make the customer happy.
+If there were any issues with shipping, products, or anything else, the company went out of their way to fix the problems and make them happy.

 Something else that customers raved about was how easy the product was to clean.
-As we talked about before, this grill offers Camp Chef’s Ash Cleanout System, which makes sure all the ash and other debris is blown out after every single grilling or smoking session.
-Not having to bend over and scrub out the grill or use a vacuum on it is a huge plus side to this particular product.
+As we talked about before, this grill offers Camp Chef’s Ash Cleanout System, which makes sure all the ash and other debris is blown out after every grilling or smoking session.
+Not having to bend over and scrub out the grill or use a vacuum is a huge plus.

-One thing that is mentioned as a plus side for this grill is how efficiently it uses pellets.
-Buying pellets constantly for your grill, while not as expensive as gas or charcoal, will still add up and cost you a decent amount over time.
-Having a grill that uses them carefully will save you money and time in the long run.
-Customers really liked how they had to buy pellets less frequently with this product.
+Another positive mentioned is how efficiently it uses pellets.
+Buying wood con for your grill—while not as expensive as gas or charcoal— will add up and cost you a decent amount over time.
+However, using a grill that burns them carefully will save you money and time in the long run.
+Customers really liked how they bought pellets less frequently with this product.

 Lastly, users really loved the fact that the design came with its own very easy to use meat probe.
 This allowed them to easily, quickly, and safely take the temperature of the meat to make sure it is being cooked correctly.

-While the reviews were overwhelmingly positive, there are a few negative aspects customers noticed that we will list as well.
+While the reviews were overwhelmingly positive, there were a few negative things that customers noticed that we will point out.

-The first downside that was brought up frequently was the Camp Chef warranty.
-A lot of designs will offer a 2 year, 3 year, or even longer warranty for their products.
+The first downside is the warranty.
+A lot of designs offer a 2 year, 3-year, or longer warranty for their products.
 However, for this particular grill, it only lasts one year.
 Many customers complained that this simply wasn’t long enough, especially by the industry standards.
-It also did not allow for any issues that popped up over a longer term to be covered by the company.
+It also did not allow for any issues that occurred over a longer period.

-Another negative that was mentioned frequently was the way the grills were shipped if ordered online.
-Whether customers ordered them from the actual Camp Chef website or other online merchants, a decent amount of them complained that the products were handled badly and showed up damaged.
-Not all of them had serious issues when they showed up, but often there was enough damage to warrant a call to customer service or a complete return altogether.
+Another negative mentioned was the way the grills were shipped if ordered online.
+Whether customers ordered them from the company website or other online merchants, a decent amount of them complained that the products were handled badly and arrived damaged.
+Not all of them had serious issues, but often there was enough damage to warrant a call to customer service or a complete return altogether.

-While a lot of the buyers did love the fact that Camp Chef provides a meat probe to safely measure the temperature of the meat, there were a few reviews that mentioned a need to return theirs after just a few months of using them.
-Luckily as long as it was replaced within a year it was covered under the warranty, however, it is still an inconvenience and should be kept in mind if you plan on purchasing a grill from them.
+While a lot of the buyers did love the fact that Camp Chef provides a meat probe to safely measure the temperature of the meat, there were a few reviews that mentioned a need to return it after just a few months of use.
+Luckily, as long as it was replaced within a year, it was covered under the warranty.
+However, it is still an inconvenience and should be kept in mind if you plan on purchasing a grill from them.

-There were also a few complaints of the grill shutting off randomly in the middle of a cook.
-While there wasn’t an overwhelming amount of complaints that mentioned this, and may just be a fluke, it is an important aspect to remember while buying a grill.
+There were also a few complaints of the grill shutting off randomly in the middle of a cooking.
+While there wasn’t an overwhelming amount of complaints that mentioned this, it is an important aspect to remember while buying a grill.

 This design definitely has a lot of fantastic qualities going for it.

 When it comes to getting the grill clean after a cooking session, we did not see a model that could beat the Camp Chef PG 24.
-Having a whole system that cleans out the ash and debris for you is a huge plus side in the company’s favor.
+Having a whole system that cleans out the ash and debris for you is a huge advantage.

-Pricing was definitely a big upside as well.
-Getting so many fantastic features within the grill for such a reasonable price cannot be overstated – if you are on a budget and looking for a high-quality smoker, this is definitely one worth considering.
+Pricing is definitely a big upside as well.
+Getting so many fantastic features within the grill for such a reasonable price cannot be overstated.
+If you are on a budget and looking for a high-quality smoker, this is definitely one worth considering.